CSbyGB/pentips/mobile-app/android.md

 However, it is important to note that the use of sticky broadcasts should be avoided whenever possible, as they can be a security risk and can cause performance issues on the device.
 In fact, starting from Android 8.0 (API level 26), the use of sticky broadcasts is no longer allowed for most apps, except for a few system-level broadcasts.
 Instead, apps should use other mechanisms, such as foreground services or the JobScheduler API, to receive notifications about changes in system state.
 More info on this [here](https://developer.android.com/reference/android/content/Context)

-> ⚠️ When auditing an app it is worth checking for the keyword "sticky" during the static analysis.
+> :warning: When auditing an app it is worth checking for the keyword "sticky" during the static analysis.

 ## Lab setup